paulscherrerinstitute/IocshDeclWrap/README.md

-If the user wishes, for example, to provide his/her own conversion for integral types then the template may be specialized for the explicit USER value 0 [^1]:
+If the user wishes, for example, to provide his/her own conversion for integral types then the template may be specialized for the explicit USER value 0:

     template <typename T> struct Convert<T, typename is_int<T>::type, 0> {
     }

-[^1]: The templates are always instantiated with `USER=0`, thus
-      a specialization for a different value would never been selected; the USER argument simply provides the possibility of an additional level of specialization.)
+Note: The templates are always instantiated with USER=0`, thus a specialization for a different value would never been selected; the USER argument simply provides the possibility of an additional level of specialization.)

 ### Printing User Function Results